RishabhS66/Inference-Acceleration-of-Stable-Diffusion/README.md

 <img src="assets/FID_scores.png" width="425"/> <img src="assets/CLIP_scores.png" width="425"/>

 Interesting takeaways:
 - Our proposed approach, Time step calibrated quantization outperforms other methods in scores as well as image generation quality.
+It achieved the lowest FID score and highest CLIP score as well.

 - If we just quantize the weights, we can quantize the entire network without loss of much capabilities.